 - What types of treatments may be offered for specific substance abuse disorders?

 Should I Call an Opiate Hotline?

 If you are contemplating treatment for yourself or another person, getting information is the first step.
-Calling the narcotics hotline requires no commitment, but the information you receive could change your life.
-Remember, the hotline is completely confidential, and you will talk to someone who understand your struggles and will make no judgments.
+Calling a narcotics hotline requires no commitment, but the information you receive could change your life.
+Remember, the hotline is completely confidential, and you will talk to someone who understands your struggles and will make no judgments.